araobp/spielzeug/README.md

 ![flip-flop](https://docs.google.com/drawings/d/1nohxvKnRK1qy8eH2Y72xueg6zDirNLbzRaSeWqpTgeo/pub?w=480&h=270)

 When ESP-WROOM-02 has been started, the GPIO is set to HIGH to turn on Arduino Uno and the motor driver.
-In case of emergency, push the tact switch to turn them off to stop the motor driver.
-Push the switch again to turn them on.
+In case of emergency, push the tact switch to turn off the motor driver.
+Push the switch again to turn it on.

 ###Chassis